Class Warm Ups and Rituals

 - For each class session assign one or two students to report on news items that interest them.
 Spend a few minutes discussing them as a class.

-- Start class by having 2-3 students share images that inspire them.
+- Start class by having 2-3 students share an image or an object that inspires them.

 - Consistently build in time for students to talk to one another (while still relating it to course material) so that a sense of community is created and sustained.